software-engineer-learning/leetcode-algorithms/Medium/981.Time-Based-Key-Value-Store/solution.md

 - Use a hashmap/unordered_map to store keys for efficient lookup, return empty when key not exists
 - Use a vector<pair<string,int>> to store values and their timestamp.
 As the timestamp is strictly increasing, we can use binary search when lookup the correct pair.
 Some caveat:
-  - When lookup with binari search, we need to use timestamp, not index
+  - When lookup with binary search, we need to use timestamp, not index
   - Take care of edge-case where repeated querying for out of bound values
   - If query value is out of left bound, we need to return empty string (stated in the description but might still throw people up when implementing code)